10 Great Films the “HOF-MEN Recommend”: 12th Edition

 9. The Sweet Hereafter | Director – Atom Egoyan

 “The Sweet Hereafter” is one of the most emotionally devastating & complex dramas that never give any simple answers.
-It asks its audience to vicariously get into the psyche of characters and analyse them, which is painful, and then conclude the reasoning for their state.
+It asks its audience to vicariously get into the psyche of characters and analyze them, which is painful, and then conclude the reasoning for their state.
 The screenplay in itself plays like a puzzle which makes it quite difficult to keep up with any character.
 What makes even more difficult than the audience needs to keep shifting their already built empathy from one character to another character.
-Read the capsule review of the film here.

 10. Body Double | Director – Brian De Palma